 "Josh's writing style is light and enthusiastic, making it enjoyable to consume large amounts of information easily, no small feat when addressing a technical matter." - David Izatt

 "For anyone that needs a full guide to getting started with Ionic 2 I recommend Josh's book.
 It's without a doubt one of the best technical books I've read.
 I went through it during the weekend and started building my first complex Ionic 2 app on Monday, it's worth every $$." - Jorge Vergara

 If you're after some one-on-one style advice or guidance, I also offer some consulting services.
 These services are great for people who are looking for a little extra support, but still want to remain in the drivers seat for development.
 I don't have time available to take on big projects, and generally limit the time I spend with any one client to 10 hours a month.
-If you're unsure if my services will be a good fit, please feel free to get in touch.
+I'm not always available for work, so please get in touch before purchasing.